 How Long Does It Take to Settle a Semi-Truck Accident Case?

 Although every car accident has the potential to be dangerous, the sheer size of semi-trucks make them inherently more deadly.
-As we’ve discussed before, accidents involving semi-trucks are more likely to result in fatalities, serious injuries, and significant damage to any passenger vehicles involved than typical car accidents.
-Because of this, it’s often the case that those involved in truck accidents have higher medical bills, more vehicle damage, and more pain and suffering than those involved in car accidents.
-Because the consequences of being involved in an accident with a truck are so costly, many people are interested in finding out how long their semi-truck accident case will take to reach a settlement.
+Accidents involving semi-trucks are more likely to result in fatalities, serious injuries, and significant damage to any passenger vehicles involved than typical car accidents.
+As such, it’s often the case that those involved in truck accidents have higher medical bills, more vehicle damage, and more pain and suffering than those involved in car accidents.

 While the costly consequences of semi-truck accidents often make plaintiffs eager to reach a settlement, obtaining a fair level of compensation may take significant time, since insurance companies are trained to make offers as low as possible.

 There are several significant differences between cases that involve semi-trucks and ones that do not which may result in the case taking longer.

 For example, determining responsibility for an accident with a semi-truck is more complicated.
 As with auto accidents, truck accidents may result from the driver’s negligence.
 However, there are many situations where other factors, such as the maintenance of the truck, are relevant.